Pseuduvaria lignocarpa: Description

-It is a tree reaching 9 meters in height.
+It is a tree reaching 9 m in height.
 The young, dark brown to black branches are sparsely hairy.
-Its elliptical to egg-shaped, leathery leaves are 11.5-19 by 3.5-6 centimeters.
-The leaves have pointed bases and tapering tips, with the tapering portion 10-20 millimeters long.
+Its elliptical to egg-shaped, leathery leaves are 11.5–19 by 3.5–6 centimeters.
+The leaves have pointed bases and tapering tips, with the tapering portion 10–20 millimeters long.
 The leaves are hairless on their upper and lower surfaces.
-The leaves have 10-16 pairs of secondary veins emanating from their midribs.
-Its sparsely hairy petioles are 6-11 by 1-2.5 millimeters with a narrow groove on their upper side.
-Its Inflorescences occur alone or in pairs on branches, and are organized on indistinct peduncles.
+The leaves have 10–16 pairs of secondary veins emanating from their midribs.
+Its sparsely hairy petioles are 6–11 by 1–2.5 millimeters with a narrow groove on their upper side.
+Its inflorescences occur alone or in pairs on branches, and are organized on indistinct peduncles.
 Each inflorescence has up to 2 flowers.
-Each flower is on a densely hairy pedicel that is 2-3 by 0.3-1 millimeters.
+Each flower is on a densely hairy pedicel that is 2–3 by 0.3–1 millimeters.
 The pedicels are organized on a rachis up to 5 millimeters long that have 2 bracts.
 The pedicels have a medial, very densely hairy bract that is 0.5 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 free, oval sepals, that are 0.7-1 by 0.7-1 millimeters.
+Its flowers have 3 free, oval sepals, that are 0.7–1 by 0.7–1 millimeters.
 The sepals are hairless on their upper surface, very densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The dull brown to olive-colored, oval, outer petals are 1.5-2 by 1.5-2 millimeters.
+The dull brown to olive-colored, oval, outer petals are 1.5–2 by 1.5–2 millimeters.
 The outer petals have hairless upper surfaces and densely hairy lower surfaces.
-The dark crimson to brown, diamond-shaped, inner petals have a 0.5-0.8 millimeter long claw at their base and a 2.5-3.5 by 2-2.5 millimeter blade.
+The dark crimson to brown, diamond-shaped, inner petals have a 0.5–0.8 millimeter long claw at their base and a 2.5–3.5 by 2–2.5 millimeter blade.
 The inner petals have pointed bases and tips.
 The inner petals are hairless on their upper surfaces and densely hairy on their lower surfaces.
-Male flowers have 19-21 stamens that are 0.5-0.7 by 0.5-0.7 millimeters.
+Male flowers have 19–21 stamens that are 0.5–0.7 by 0.5–0.7 millimeters.
 The olive-colored fruit are attached by slightly hairy pedicles that are 8 by 2.5 millimeters.
-The fruit are elliptical and 47 by 40-46 millimeters.
+The fruit are elliptical and 47 by 40–46 millimeters.
 The fruit are smooth, and very densely hairy.
 Each fruit has up to 11 seeds in two rows.
-The lens-shaped, wrinkly seeds are 16-23.5 by 9.5-13 by 3.5-6 millimeters.
+The lens-shaped, wrinkly seeds are 16–23.5 by 9.5–13 by 3.5–6 millimeters.